MahmoodSpewAfsh/Quantum-Inspired-Algorithms-for-Quantum-Chemistry-Calculations/README.md

 [XBK Transformation]
 The Extended Bravyi-Kitaev (XBK) transformation is a method to map the eigenvalue problem of a Hamiltonian into a classical optimization problem.
 It uses auxiliary qubits (controlled here by the parameter r) to approximate the spectral decomposition, allowing Ising machines to estimate quantum ground states.

-[Chaotic Amplitude Control (CAC)]
+[Coherent Ising Machine (CIM)]
-CAC is an algorithm for solving combinatorial optimization problems.
+CIM is a quantum-inspired algorithm for solving combinatorial optimization problems.
 It introduces chaotic feedback loops into the dynamics of the spins (represented as continuous variables), allowing the system to escape local minima more effectively than standard gradient descent.

 # 6. OUTPUTS

 The script generates the following artifacts in the working directory:

-1. Data Files (.npy):
-   - SFCH2r=2.npy
-   - SFCH2r=3.npy
-   - SFCH2r=4.npy
-   - SFCH2r=5.npy
-   - SFCH2r=6.npy
-   (These contain the computed energy arrays).

-2. Visualization:
+1. Visualization:
    - A Matplotlib window displaying "Energy vs. Bond Length for CAC".
    - Curves for all r values are plotted for comparison.